Rae699/Blog/_posts/2025-03-10-Checkpoint-1.md

 ### Missing semester of your CS?
-I was doing quite well until I encountered RegEx, Vim, and CLI.
+I was doing quite well until I encountered RegEx, and Vim.
 The sheer volume of information presented was overwhelming.
 I felt inundated.

 Here's the deal: RegEx?
 Let AI handle that for now.
 VIM?
 Not quite there yet.
-CLI?
-Love it, but tools like sed, awk, and tmux will get mastered over time with consistent use.
+But i might consider trying Helix follolwing good feedbacks i hear.

 New goal set:
-- Internalize some of these commands cold,
+- Internalize some of these commands cold, especially for the CLI,
 - Work again on the solutions of these videos, internalize them.